-Lex Pott (1985) employs a raw and intuitive method.
+Lex Pott (product designer, teacher in the Elements Project) employs a raw and intuitive method.
 In his work, he returns to the origin of the materials he uses most: wood, stone, and metal.
 He does not hide his designs under indirect layers, but reduces them to their very essence.
 He graduated cum laude in 2009 from the Design Academy Eindhoven.

 Esther Knobel (Israel) | Evert Nijland (Netherlands) | Yuka Oyama (Japan) | Christoph Zellweger (Switzerland) | Gijs Assmann (Netherlands) | Erik Mattijssen (Netherlands) | Sayaka Yamamoto (Japan) | Boaz Cohen (Israel) | Boy Vereecken (Belgium) | Vera Siemund (Germany) | Dinie Besems (Netherlands) | Guy Cuypers (Belgium) | Ruudt Peters (Netherlands) | Pieter Boons (Belgium) | Tatjana Quax (Netherlands) | Helen Carnac (UK) | David Clarke (UK) | Theo Smeets (Netherlands) | Barbara Visser (Netherlands) | Gemma Draper (Spain) | Lin Cheung (UK) | Annick Schramme (Belgium) | Benjamin Lignel (France) | Ola Lanko (Ukraine, Netherlands) | Liesbet Bussche (Belgium) | Margit Didelez (Belgium) | Naomi Filmer (UK) | Beatrice Brovia & Nicolas Cheng (Sweden)